0xStrobe/zkLlama/PROTOCOL_DESIGN.md

 The encrypted version of the note `E_pk(vaultNote)` is for the owner to identify that a particular note belongs to them.
 If the user doesn't have the pointers of all the notes that belongs to them, the dApp will scan the vault contract events (or the dictionary) for all notes and try to decrypt each one with the user's private key to list all the notes that belong to a particular user,.
 Successfully decrypted notes are the ones that belong to the user.
 (These notes will be cached in `localStorage` for faster future access.)

-When interacting with the zkLlama app, the dApp will derive from the `v, t, r` values of how much funds are unlocked/pending, or how much funds are still locked.
+When interacting with the zkLlama app, the dApp will derive from the `v, t, r` values of how much funds are unlocked, or how much funds are still pending.

 ### zkLlama Unlocked vault